If you want to learn how to sell, how to win in business, and how to get new customers, this article is for you.

 And the fact of the matter is, you don’t get to dictate where the consumer spends their time, money or attention.

 It goes back to the same idea of marketing in the moment we live.

 You have to use the right tool for the job.

 You don’t get to decide whatever 13 to 25 year olds want to do with their hair, their clothes, their bodies, their cell phones, their friends, their time, or their money.
 You just have to observe and react.

 If you want to win in sales, you need to be utterly unromantic about consumer behavior.
 You need observe, analyze and adjust to where the consumer actually is.
 No one can deny that social media takes up our time.

 If every 14 year old in America spends 8 hours a day on Instagram, then so be it.
 You are not going to beat the market.
-You just have to accept the truth.
+You just have to accept the truth, and adapt to it.

 And when the tides change… Move on.
 You have to learn to be unromantic about whether it’s Facebook today or Snap tomorrow.
 Whether it was was Vine or Tumblr or Vidler in the beginning 😉 and now it’s Instagram, HQ, Anchor or Musical.ly.

 That’s my advice, That’s what you need to do!

 (P.S) One of the more detailed executions in sales (a.k.a business development) that I have put out in recent months is the $1.80 strategy for Instagram.
 Here is a link.